Chlöe Swarbrick: Third term, 2023–present

+Climate change

 On 13 December 2023, Swarbrick accused Prime Minister Christopher Luxon of lying about not weakening New Zealand's actions on climate change during a parliamentary debate.
 After ACT party leader David Seymour raised a point of order, Speaker Gerry Brownlee told her to apologise to Luxon.
 Swarbrick refused to apologise, stating that she was criticising the Government's policy rather than accusing him of lying; which would have constituted a breach of parliamentary rules.
 Under parliamentary rules, Swarbrick could have been referred to Parliament's Privileges Committee for discipline.
 On 21 December, Swarbrick apologised to Parliament for her remarks directed at Luxon following advice from the Clerks of the House.

+In April 2026, Swarbrick and Belgian politician Saskia Bricmont wrote to the European Union Trade Commissioner Maroš Šefčovič, suggesting that National-led coalition government's methane target reduction could breach New Zealand's free trade agreement with the European Union and calling for an independent investigation.
+In June 2026, Šefčovič responded that the European Union was committed to working with New Zealand on transitioning towards net-zero economies and cooperating on the Paris Agreement.
+In response to Swarbrick's letter, Trade Minister Todd McClay accused her of "acting against the best interest of every New Zealander" and denied that New Zealand was breaching its free trade agreements and climate change obligations.
+He also welcomed the Commissioner's decision not to investigate New Zealand's alleged free trade agreement breaches.
+In late June 2026, the British Government asked the New Zealand Government to explain its plans to invest in oil and gas, and carbon emission targets.

+Co-leadership and Green Budget

 After James Shaw announced in late January 2024 that he would be retiring from politics and resigning as co-leader, Swarbrick declared on 2 February 2024 that she would be running in the 2024 Green Party of Aotearoa New Zealand co-leadership election to replace him.
 On 10 March, Swarbrick was confirmed as co-leader of the Green Party.
 She received 169 votes from delegates while her rival Alex Foulkes received none.
 During her acceptance speech, Swarbrick affirmed the party's commitment to the environment and the Treaty of Waitangi.
 She also announced her goal of forming the first Green government and described herself as a "well-researched radical."
 Swarbrick also criticised the incumbent National-led coalition government, claiming they were beholden to oil, gas and mining lobbyists seeking to destroy the environment.